 PlayUSA ran the numbers on the legal, licensed side.
 Here’s what we found:

 The difference between the two sets of numbers further demonstrates the astonishing potential of legal, regulated sports betting.

-Our line for total amount Americans will bet at legal sportsbooks on 2020 Super Bowl.
+Our line for total amount Americans will bet at legal sportsbooks on Super Bowl

-Our line for total amount that will be bet at licensed sportsbooks in other regulated states for 2020.
+Our line for total amount bet at licensed sportsbooks in other regulated states.

-The odds to win the Super Bowl continually evolve over the regular season.
-Teams who surprise with solid play can suddenly see a lot of attention head their way, while others that disappoint will see their odds impacted as a result.
+The odds to win the Super Bowl continually evolve over the season and playoffs.
+Teams who surprise with solid play can suddenly see a lot of betting action while others that disappoint will see their odds impacted as a result.

 The spread odds capture much of the attention in the run-up to the game.
 In a nutshell, the oddsmakers attach an additional wrinkle to the equation via the point spread.
 The favored side will have to win by a certain amount of points to cover the spread, while the underdog side can win if they keep the margin closer than the spread suggests.

 Leading up to the game, the spread odds can shift based on market action.
 The 2019 Super Bowl provides a perfect example of this.

 Upon release, the Los Angeles Rams were slight favorites over the New England Patriots.
 As bets began to come in, the market shifted.
 By game time, the Patriots were favored over the Rams.

 Some bettors like to jump on lines as they are released, while others prefer to wait until closer to game time to place their bets.
 There’s no right or wrong way to do it, but be aware that the lines can shift during the week.
 If you see a spread that you like, you may want to get your bets in.